 If you’ve not wild camped before then you can read my wild camping guide here.

-But the other factor to consider is the daylight hours or the lack of!
+The other factor to consider is the daylight hours or the lack of!
 During December, sunrise is roughly around 8 am and sunset is roughly 4 pm.
 Ideally, we’ll want to at least wake up with some sunlight and also to have at least found a wild camp spot before sunset which only gives us 8 hours for de-camp, walk and then pitching up again.
 It might be a challenge, but that’s part of the fun!

-Winter Wild Camping Kit List
+Summer + Winter Wild Camping Kit List

 Camping gear – winter set up